Which Wine Should You Choose for a Successful Barbecue?

 They avoid headaches and satisfy all palates.

-At La Cave du Canal, we offer selections designed for these moments.
+At La Cave du Canal, we offer selections specifically designed for these moments.

-Wines we have tasted, tested in real conditions, during our own barbecues.
+Wines that we have tasted and tested in real conditions, during our own barbecues.

 We regularly organize themed tastings where we explore these pairings.

-Come see us at 231 Rue La Fayette, we are in the 10th arrondissement 🙂
+Come see us at 231 Rue La Fayette, we're in the 10th arrondissement 🙂